KredeGC/KTL/README.md

 // Allocate and deallocate 256 bytes, which should reuse the previous allocation void* p2 = alloc.allocate(256);
 alloc.deallocate(p2, 256);
-// Allocate and deallocate 2048 bytes, which should use the cascading linear list void* p3 = alloc.allocate(2048);
+// Allocate and deallocate 2048 bytes, which should use the cascading linear allocator void* p3 = alloc.allocate(2048);
 alloc.deallocate(p3, 2048);
 ```